Lisp-Stat/dfio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-  A data frame is isn't much use if you have to type all the data in by hand.
-This system provides I/O functions to read data sets in delimited (CSV, TSV, etc.) files from both local disk and network locations.
+  A data frame isn't much use if you have to type all the data in by hand.
+This system provides I/O functions to read data sets from delimited (CSV, TSV, etc.) files.
+File may be either on local disk or accessible from network locations.